vkbo/novelWriter/docs/source/project_structure.rst

    mid-scene, like if you change the point-of-view character.
 You are free to use sections as you wish, and you can filter them out of the final manuscript just like with scene titles.

-Page breaks are automatically added before level 1 and 2 headers when you build your project to a format that supports page breaks, or when you print the document directly from the :guilabel:`Manuscript Build` tool.
+Page breaks are automatically added before level 1 and 2 headers when you compile your project to a format that supports page breaks, or when you print the document directly from the :guilabel:`Compile Manuscript` tool.
 If you want page breaks in other places, you have to specify them manually.
 See :ref:`a_fmt_break`.

 .. tip::
-   There are multiple options of how to process novel titles when building the manuscript.
+   There are multiple options of how to process novel titles when compiling the manuscript.
 For instance, chapter numbers can be applied automatically, and so can scene numbers if you want them in a draft manuscript.
 See the :ref:`a_manuscript` page for more details.